-In cases involving students who are sanctioned for submitted appeal, review the suspension of 10 days or longer, students shall be report, and write a decision. informed of their rights to a contested case hearing under Minnesota State Statute 14.
-However, the sanction of (For students) Chapter 14 suspension for 10 days or longer will go into effect upon administrative hearings can take the decision of the appellate.
-30-90 days to schedule with an administrative law judge.
+In cases involving students who are sanctioned for suspension of 10 days or longer, students shall be informed of their rights to a contested case hearing under Minnesota State Statute 14.
+However, the sanction of suspension for 10 days or longer will go into effect upon the decision of the appellate.

 The Title IX Coordinator will provide simultaneous notice to the complainant and respondent of the final decision, any changes in the outcome/ sanctions, and/or notice of further proceedings.